Techtonica/curriculum/apprenticeship-application-event/day-2.md

 ### Basic Requirements
 - [ ] 1.
 Use html & css to build a simple webpage on codepen
 - [ ] 2.
 Adjust your javascript settings in codepen to accept jquery statements
-- [ ] 5.
+- [ ] 3.
 Create a variable
 - [ ] 4.
 Create an array
+- [ ] 5.
+Use a ‘for loop’ to list the array items to append a menu/catalog/lineup to the webpage
 - [ ] 6.
-Use a ‘for loop’ to list the array items to append a menu/catalog/lineup to the webpage
+Use a Math.random to feature a random item to print on your page
 - [ ] 7.
-Use a Math.random to feature a random item to print on your page
+Use the last item in your array as a newest or hottest item/event (the statement should work, regardless of array size)
 - [ ] 8.
-Use the last item in your array as a newest or hottest item/event (the statement should work, regardless of array size)
+Use an if statement to find and use at least 1 item in the array
 - [ ] 9.
-Use an if statement to find and use at least 1 item in the array
-- [ ] 10.
 Send your codepen site url to michelleglauser@techtonica.org at the end of the workshop, whether it is "complete" or a "work in progress".

 ## Guidelines
 - **Show motivation and persistance**: Try to troubleshoot on your own, look through the resources below, or use google to find what you are looking for for *15 minutes* before asking for help.
 There's a very good chance you will find the answer on your own.
-Also, researching is an important web development skill.
+Also, researching and a strong desire to learn are skills essential to web development.
 - **Communicate clearly and ask great questions**: If you take ownership of your problem and do some research first, you will have a much better idea of what you are specifically missing before asking your buddy for help.
+You don't have to know everything, so once you've tried on your own, accurately communicating your ideas and needs will get you far.
+- **Be respectful and responsive to feedback**: Everyone learns differently, and being able to listen to your buddy's questions, responding thoughtfully, and receiving feedback with grace will be key to a good learning experience.
+Everyone is a beginner at something, and in web development, you will be learning new things constantly whether you have been coding for 10 days or 10 years.

 ### Resources
 - [Railsbridge Frontend Lesson from Day 1](http://docs.railsbridge.org/frontend/)